BIGboss248/nextjs16-tutorial/README.md

 ### Route groups

 folder names that are in parantheses are not show in url path this is used for routes grouping for example if you want to change layout for a group of pages you can create a routing group create layout.tsx in it and apply your specific layout

+## Error.tsx and global-error.tsx

+A client will never see a nextJS compiler error in a site deployed to production in routes not found or when web app breaks the user should be routed to a special page that will show relevent content like inviting user to visit other pages or call support and that page that the user will be routed to is called error.tsx to have a single page for all erros you can add global-error.tsx in app folder unlike layout only the closest error.tsx file to the page.tsx file that throws erros will be shown